When everything feels like too much or nothing at all

 You've probably been told you're "too intense."
 That you need to regulate your emotions.
 That you're making it harder than it needs to be.
 As if you haven't been trying to do exactly that your entire life.

 BPD isn't a personality flaw.
-It's what happens when your early environment was so chaotic, invalidating, or dangerous that your nervous system learned to be constantly on alert.
-When closeness meant abandonment was coming.
-When feelings got so big and no one taught you they were survivable.
+For some people, it can be understood in relation to early environments that were chaotic, invalidating or frightening enough that the nervous system learned to stay constantly on alert.
+Closeness may have come to feel like abandonment was coming.
+Feelings may have become so big because no one helped you discover they were survivable.

-Most people with BPD grew up in environments where their emotional reality was either ignored, dismissed, or punished.
+Some people with BPD grew up in environments where their emotional reality was ignored, dismissed or punished.
 Maybe your parents couldn't handle your distress.
 Maybe expressing needs led to rejection.
-Maybe you learned that love is unstable - here one moment, gone the next - and you have to do everything to keep it.
+Maybe you learned that love is unstable: here one moment, gone the next, and you have to do everything to keep it.

-So you developed hypervigilance.
+You may have developed hypervigilance.
 Split-second assessments of whether someone is about to leave.
 A hair-trigger response to any hint of rejection.
-Emotions that go from zero to catastrophic because your system learned that's how you survive - by reacting immediately and completely to any threat.
+Emotions that go from zero to catastrophic because your system learned to react immediately to any threat.

-The fear of abandonment isn't irrational.
-It's historical.
-You were abandoned - emotionally if not physically.
-And your system remembers.
-It's still trying to protect you from that happening again, even when the threat isn't real.
+The fear of abandonment may not be irrational in the way people assume.
+It may be historical.
+Something may have felt like abandonment, emotionally if not physically, and your system remembers.
+It may still be trying to protect you from that happening again, even when the present threat is not the same.

-You'll probably test this.
-Push me away to see if I leave.
-Get angry to see if I can handle it.
-Go numb to see if I notice.
-This isn't sabotage - it's your system checking whether I'm actually safe.
+You may find yourself testing this.
+Pushing me away to see if I leave.
+Getting angry to see if I can handle it.
+Going numb to see if I notice.
+This isn't sabotage.
+It may be your system checking whether I'm actually safe.
 We'll work with this, not around it.

 We'll explore the fear underneath the intensity.
 What abandonment actually meant in your history.
 Why certain triggers send you into crisis.
 What you're protecting yourself from by splitting people into all-good or all-bad.

 This work is long.
-BPD doesn't develop overnight and it won't shift in a few months.
-But gradually, you learn that feelings - even enormous ones - don't have to be catastrophic.
+The patterns associated with BPD do not form overnight, and they rarely shift quickly.
+Gradually, it may become possible to discover that feelings, even enormous ones, do not have to be catastrophic.
 That people can be flawed and stay.
-That you don't have to perform stability or independence to be worth keeping.
+That you do not have to perform stability or independence to be worth keeping.

 The goal isn't to become less intense.
 It's to feel intensely without it meaning you're broken.
 To love deeply without needing to possess completely.
 To keep the passion whilst losing the desperation.